How to reduce taxable income

 It’s important to differentiate between debt that can help you achieve your personal financial goals and debt that can set you back.
 Not all debt is created equal.
 In some situations, using debt to help manage your finances can be a useful tool.

-Student loans can also be thought of as productive debt — they may have been necessary to help you get an education that led to you earning your current income.
+Student loans can also be thought of as good debt — they may have been necessary to help you get an education that led to you earning your current income.
 (Here’s some information on paying off student loans.)

 On the other hand, credit card debt, especially if it was accrued by buying things that don’t contribute to your net worth or financial future, is often considered nonproductive.
 Make it a goal to pay down credit card debt as soon as possible.